richard-to/richard-to.github.io/programming/_posts/2025-02-09-jeopardy-live-part-2.md

 }
 ```

-Also here are the actual implements of the tool calls.
-One thing you'll see is that we just return text here and not a JSON object.
+Also here are the actual implementations of the tool calls.
+One thing you'll see is that we do not return a JSON response.

 This is not ideal.
 It was mainly done to work around inconsistent behavior in the Gemini API from recognizing and handling tool calls.
 More about this later.